PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 - **Search name** - a text input field with the placeholder _Search name_, inputting letters, clicking Search CTA will filtrate the appropriate name results.
 - **Description** - a text input field with the placeholder _Search description_, inputting letters, clicking Search CTA will filtrate the appropriate description results.
 - **Blank dropdown** - a dropdown element, having Blank value by default, YES or NO value.
 - **Search CTA** - by default the button is disabled.
 Once there is something typed in the Filtering fields, the button becomes active.
+After clicking the button, the search results will be returned in the table.
+If there are no results found, there will be a black triangle icon with with a white exclamation mark displayed in table, and a small description above _No records found_.
+X icon and _Reset_ near Search CTA indicates about resetting the search.

 ### The list in section